 The human adult tissues that we used have various degrees of similarity amongst each other.
 We hypothesize that this is primarily defined by their developmental lineage, and that the related MHBs might reveal epigenetic insights relevant to germ layer speciation.
-We grouped all the data sets based on the three germ layers, and searched for MHBs that have differential MHL.
+We searched for MHBs that have differential MHL among data sets from the three germ layers.
 In total we identified 114 ectoderm-specific MHBs (99 hyper- and 15 hypo-methylated), 75 endoderm specific MHBs (58 hyper and 17 hypo-methylated) and 31 mesoderm specific MHBs (9 hyper and 22 hypo-methylated) (see Methods, Supplementary Table 4).
-Supervised cluster analysis based on layer specific MHBs shows aggregation among tissues of same the lineage (Figure 3b).
+Cluster analysis based on layer specific MHBs shows expected aggregation among tissues of same the lineage (Figure 3b).
 We speculated that some of these MHBs might capture binding events of transcription factors (TF) specific to developmental germ-layers.
 Overlapped with TF binding events identified from ENCODE transcription factor binding sites data28, we observed patterns of TFs binding to layer specific MHBs.
 (Supplementary Figure 6).
-For layer specific MHBs with hypo-methylation MHL, which tends to represent activation signals, we identified 53 TF binding events in mesoderm specific MHBs, 71 in endoderm specific MHBs and 2 in ectoderm specific MHBs.
+For layer specific MHBs with hypo-methylation MHL, we identified 53 TFs in mesoderm specific MHBs, 71 in endoderm specific MHBs and 2 in ectoderm specific MHBs.
 Gene ontology analysis showed TFs binding to mesoderm exhibit negative regulator activity, while TFs binding to endoderm exhibited positive regulator activity (Supplementary Table 5).
-For layer specific MHBs with hyper-methylation MHL, which tend to represent repressive signals, we identified 38 TF binding events in mesoderm specific MHBs, 102 in endoderm specific MHB and 145 in ectoderm specific MHBs.
+For layer specific MHBs with hyper-methylation MHL, we identified 38 TFs in mesoderm specific MHBs, 102 in endoderm specific MHB and 145 in ectoderm specific MHBs.
 Interestingly, ectoderm and endoderm shared few bounded TFs, while mesoderm tissues share multiple groups of TFs with ectoderm and endoderm.
-We identified two endoderm specific hyper-MHL regions, which are related to ESRRA and NANOG.
+We identified two endoderm specific hyper-MHL regions, which are associated with ERR1 and NANOG.
 This is consistent with a previous finding that mouse ES cells differentiated spontaneously into visceral/parietal endoderm upon NANOG knock-out29.
-Gene ontology analysis showed that mesoderm and endoderm shared hypo-MHL regions might have regulatory functions in the fate commitment towards multiple tissues, whereas ectoderm specific hyper-MHL regions might induce the ectoderm development by suppressing the path towards the immune lineage (Supplementary Fig. 6).
+Mesoderm and endoderm shared hypo-MHL regions might have regulatory functions in the fate commitment towards multiple tissues, whereas ectoderm specific hyper-MHL regions might induce the ectoderm development by suppressing the path towards the immune lineage (Supplementary Fig. 6).
 These observations are indicative of two distinctive “push” and “pull” mechanisms in the transition of cell states that have been harnessed for the induction of pluripotency by over-expressing lineage specifiers30.

 Methylation-haplotype based analysis of circulating cell-free DNA in cancer patients and healthy donors.
 A unique aspect of methylation haplotype analysis is that the pattern of co-methylation, especially within MHBs, is robust in capturing low-frequency alleles among a heterogeneous population of molecules or cells, in the presence of biological noise or technical variability (ie. incomplete bisulfite conversion or sequencing errors).
 To explore potential clinical applications, we next focused on the methylation haplotype analysis of cell-free DNA (cfDNA) from healthy donors and cancer patients, of which various low fractions of DNA molecules were released from tumor cells and potentially carry epigenetic signatures different from blood.
-We isolated 4-122 ng (average 20 ng) of cell-free DNA from an average of 866 µL human plasma from 75 normal individuals and 59 cancer patients, except for four with unusually high yield due to cell lysis.
-Due to the limited DNA availability, we performed scRRBS31 on 1 to 10 ng of cfDNA from 134 plasma samples and obtained an average of 13 million paired-end 150bp reads per sample.
+We isolated cfDNA from human plasma of 75 normal individuals (NCP), 29 lung cancer patients (LCP), and 30 colorectal cancer patients (CCP).
+Due to the limited DNA availability, we performed scRRBS31 and obtained an average of 13 million paired-end 150bp reads per sample.
 On average, 57.7% WGBS-defined MHBs were covered in our RRBS data set on clinical samples.